-As teachers, we know how valuable time with our students is: Pull outs for special education services, state testing, assemblies, and the days leading up to the holidays and vacations – forget about it!
-Additionally, we have mandates set by the federal, state, and local governments.
-We have expectations set by our districts.
-Oh and don’t forget how there always seems to be one more thing that we need to implement during the school day with our students.
-All of these mandates can make it challenging to fit in things that we know is important for our kids – but may not currently be a priority within our school… Read alouds.
-With time being so restricted, it can be difficult to find time to implement read alouds in our classrooms.
+Teachers know how valuable instructional time with our students is.
+Pull-outs for special education services, state testing, assemblies, and the days leading up to the holidays and vacations limit it.
+Additionally, we have mandates set by our districts and the federal, state, and local governments that limit the time we spend on things that we know to be important for our students.
+And don’t forget how there always seems to be one more thing that we need to implement during the school day with our students.
+All of these mandates can make it feel impossible to fit in things that we know our students need, but may not be a current priority within our school.
+An example of this is read alouds.
+We know the benefits of reading aloud to students to be limitless, but it’s hard to find the time for them.
+So, what can we do?

 Reading aloud books to children is one of the most valuable experiences parents and teachers can provide to young learners.
-It has the following benefits:
+The benefits of reading aloud to students are really limitless!
+Here are some examples of how read alouds are so powerful:

 - builds important foundational reading and writing skills